 Prior to Marten, Jack worked in private practice, and began his career as a trial attorney with the Environmental Enforcement Section of the Department of Justice's Environment and Natural Resources Division.
 Jack earned his J.D. with high honors at the University of North Carolina School of Law, and earned his B.A. with distinction at the University of North Carolina at Chapel Hill.

-- Counsel to petroleum refinery in compliance with obligations under CAA, CWA, EPCRA, and state fuels programs
+- Counsel to petroleum refinery in compliance with obligations under CAA, CWA, EPCRA, CERCLA, and state fuels and toxics programs

 - Counseled publicly listed energy and biotech clients on the discussion of environmental risks and disclosures in various SEC filings